ALUMNI

 Alumni Updates News Feed

-This past year, Brandeis graduates from the class of 2020; Leah Druch, Elie Friedman-Lowenthal and Bennett Taubman, completed the Diller Teen Fellowship Program, a selective and immersive leadership opportunity for Jewish 10th and 11th graders whose goal is to repair the world through experiential education
+Leah Druch, Elie Friedman-Lowenthal, and Bennett Taubman, Brandeis Class of 2020 Alumni, completed the Diller Teen Fellowship Program, a selective and immersive leadership opportunity for Jewish 10th and 11th graders whose goal is to repair the world through experiential education.

-Alex Cohen ‘21 starred as Veronica in Disney comedy feature film The Slumber Party.
+Alex Cohen ‘21 starred as Veronica in Disney comedy feature film The Slumber Party

 Elie Friedman-Lowenthal ’20 received fourth-round recognition in this year's New York Times student editorial contest as part of the Drew School’s English class: Truth, Lies & Fake News.
 You can read her final draft essay here.